a0s/terraform-eks-karpenter/README.md

 - For the dev deployment, we use **fck-nat** by default (a cost-effective NAT solution).
 To use regular AWS NAT Gateway instead, set `nat_type = "regular"` in `envs/dev/02_vpc/main.tf`.

 - Karpenter controller nodes are protected with a taint (`karpenter.sh/controller=true:NoSchedule`) to prevent other workloads from being scheduled on them.
 All system components (Karpenter, CoreDNS, EKS Pod Identity Agent, Metrics Server) have proper tolerations configured to run on these dedicated nodes.

+- The arm64 node pool has a higher priority than the amd64 node pool.
+If a workload doesn't have `nodeAffinity` with `kubernetes.io/arch` specified, the pod will be scheduled on arm64 nodes.
+If the container image doesn't have an arm64 version available, the pod will fail to start.

 - To create a second environment (e.g., `prod`), create a folder `envs/prod` and copy the contents from `envs/dev`.
 This content is a thin wrapper layer split into separate states (bootstrap, VPC, EKS) to reduce blast radius, and it uses modules from the `modules/` directory.
 After copying, update `_main.auto.tfvars` in `01_bootstrap` to set the correct `env`, `random_suffix`, and `aws_region` values for the new environment.